2024 IAC Officer/Director Elections are Open for Voting

-The 2024 contest season has begun!
+The 2024 contest season is in full swing!

 Every year the IAC sanctions 35 to 40 contests in the United States and Canada.
-Each contest is hosted by a local IAC chapter.
+Each contest is hosted by a local IAC chapter

 See the details of upcoming contests scheduled in 2024: https://www.iac.org/contests and find the results for each contest: https://iaccdb.iac.org/